Vyral/base-template/_posts/2019-10-21-add-value-to-your-haunted-house-with-these-5-tips.md

 If the owners of the home are reading this: We do have referrals for landscapers, painters, and other vendors that can help get your home ready.
 We don’t know anyone who can help with unwanted spirits, but I am sure we can look on Yelp and do some research on Google to find a good ghostbuster.&nbsp;

 To the rest of my friends and clients: If you come across these homeowners, please share these tips with them.
 I would greatly appreciate it.&nbsp;

-Oh, and one more thing: Imagine Realty is hosting a Trunk or Treat event at our office parking lot on Friday, October 25 from 5 p.m. to 7 p.m., and we would love to have you and your family stop by for some trick-or-treating.

 If you have any questions about this event or this topic, don’t hesitate to reach out to me.
 I’d love to speak with you.